How to back up data from Windows computer to Synology NAS using Data Replicator

 - Click OK and follow onscreen instructions to complete the setup.

-To restore backup data to your PC:
+To restore backed up data to your PC:

 Follow the instructions in this article to find and select the files you want to restore, and then restore the files to your PC.